 Media

 Australian Criminal Intelligence Commission (ACIC) Media aims to increase public awareness about the work we do.
-The ACIC provide mission critical intelligence at all levels from government to the community.
-This intelligence underpins efforts to tackle an up to $60 billion per year problem.
+The ACIC provide unique and incisive intelligence at all levels from government to the community.
+This intelligence underpins efforts to tackle an up to $68 billion per year problem.

 Our Media team works closely with subject matter experts across our agency to respond efficiently and accurately media enquiries and develop professional partnerships with media outlets.